gtolomei/academic-kickstart/content/authors/edoardo-gabrielli/_index.md

 ---
 # Display name
-title: Test User
+title: Edoardo Gabrielli

 # Username (this should match the folder name)
 authors:
-- test-user
+- edoardo-gabrielli

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Role
+role: Graduated Student in Computer Science

 # Organizations/Affiliations
 organizations: